-ORGANIZATION has proudly endorsed the Early Detection of Vision Impairments in Children (EDVI) Act of 2024.
-This bipartisan legislation, introduced in the U.S. House of Representatives on May 14, 2024, is led by Congressional Vision Caucus Co-Chairs Rep. Gus Bilirakis (R-FL-12) and Rep. Marc Veasey (D-TX-33).
-This legislation seeks to create the first federal public health program dedicated to addressing children's vision and eye health through grant-based funding and technical assistance for states and communities.
+ORGANIZATION has proudly endorsed the Early Detection of Vision Impairments for Children (EDVI) Act.
+This bipartisan legislation, introduced in the U.S. House of Representatives by Congressional Vision Caucus Co-Chairs Rep. Gus Bilirakis (R-FL-12) and Rep. Marc Veasey (D-TX-33), seeks to create the first federal public health program dedicated to addressing children's vision and eye health through grant-based funding and technical assistance for states and communities.